Mark-Assessment/j-nowakowska-vitality-M4-2/README.md

 The developer ran into several issues during the development of this site.
 The most interesting ones have been described below, this includes the fix for the bugs.

 **Adding FAQs to the page** - The developer had issues with viewing/hiding text on FAQs feature.
-The help was found online via Slack and Stack Overflow and error fixed.
+The help was found online via Slack and Stack Overflow and error fixed by applying some extra css and editing the models further.

 **Footer** - There was an issue with footer lenghth as it was featured on top of the page rather then bottom.
 The issues was solved by including footer into a different content block and then calling it on base.html page.

+This project was definitely one of the most challenging ones due to sheer size and amount of work it required.
+There was a lot of bugs and errors along the way that were rectified one by one with the help of student tutors and Slack collegues.

 ## Technologies Used